Mike Stepovich: Post-gubernatorial career

 Stepovich's bid for a United States Senate seat was unsuccessful.
 He was defeated by Ernest Gruening in the November 25, 1958, election, held just before Alaska became a state on January 3, 1959.

 In 1960, Stepovich campaigned against an unsuccessful ballot initiative to move the state capital from Juneau, Alaska, to Anchorage, Alaska.

 Stepovich ran for governor of Alaska in 1962, winning the Republican nomination, but was defeated by the Democratic incumbent William A. Egan by a narrow margin.

 Stepovich lost to Wally Hickel in the Republican primary for governor in 1966.
 This was his final campaign for office.

 Following his unsuccessful Senate run, Stepovich returned to his legal practice in Fairbanks.
 He remained there until 1978 when he and his wife relocated to Medford, Oregon.
 Despite the move, the former governor still maintained his legal residence in Fairbanks.

 Personal life and family

 Stepovich married Matilda Baricevic in November 1947.
 The couple had 13 children.
 His daughter Nada married NBA player John Stockton.
 His niece is actress and playwright Nicole Burdette.

 On November 25, 2003, Stepovich's wife, Matilda, died.

 Stepovich was granted an honorary doctorate by the University of Alaska Fairbanks on May 10, 2009.

 While visiting his son in San Diego, California, Stepovich suffered a head injury as result of a fall.
 He died on February 14, 2014, after spending six days in a hospital.
+At the time of his death, he was the last living former American governor who left office in the 1950s.
 Stepovich's body was returned to Fairbanks, Alaska.
 A memorial service was held for him at Sacred Heart Cathedral on February 28, 2014, followed by burial at Birch Hill Cemetery.